|

 "The Gift of the Magi" (by O. Henry) - A famous Christmas-time tale with a twist, from a master story-teller. |

-Original Christmas Stories - This section will contain stories that were written especially for FamilyChristmasOnline.com.
+Original Christmas Stories - This section will contain stories that were written by family or friends for FamilyChristmasOnline.com.
 They are copyrighted so you can't publish them on your web sites or printed materials without permission, but you can print them off to read to your family.

 "Small Miracles" (by Shelia Race) - In this true story, a family that has just lost a beloved grandmother needs - and receives - a small extra blessing to get through Christmas. |